 Create vintage looks with Analog Efex

-This can be a fun plug-in to play around with though I don’t believe it’s the go-to photo editor for most photographers.
+This can be a fun plug-in to play around with, though I don’t believe it’s the go-to photo editor for most photographers.
 Its purpose is mainly to create a vintage look.
-Yes, you can use some of the adjustments for “non-vintage” processing too, but there are other plugins that are better served for that purpose.
+Yes, you can use some of the adjustments for “non-vintage” processing, too, but there are other plugins that are better suited for that purpose.

 Most landscape photographers find Color Efex to be the number one reason for using the Nik Collection.
 This has been a trusted plugin since the very beginning of Nik and it’s here that you find the most powerful tools for processing your color photos.

-As of writing, there are 55 filters that can be applied to your photos.
-Each is customizable (often consisting of multiple sliders and/or options) and you can add as many filters as you want.
+As of writing, there are more than 50 filters that can be applied to your photos.
+Each is customizable (often consisting of multiple sliders and/or options), and you can add as many filters as you want.
 Control Points are used to create advanced masks that allow you to apply the adjustments to specific places only.

 Nik 6 Color Efex